UC & CSU Transfer

 Transferring to an Out-of-state School

 When thinking of transferring out-of-state, you should take into account several factors; such as the political climate of other states, state specific policies and laws that might affect you (such as eligibility for driver licenses), and how you will travel from and to that state safely.
-You can read about some of these policies on the ULead Network website.
+You can read about some of the Federal and State policies on the website, Higher Ed Immigration Portal.

 Additionally, you must take into account transfer requirements, as well as in-state tuition and financial aid policies.